-Guatama Buddha was born in an aristocratic family of North India (Nepal) in 563 BCE.
+Guatama Buddha was born in an aristocratic family in North India (Nepal) in 563 BCE.
 When he realized that everyone eventually gets old, sick and dies.
 He decided to wander his country in search of truth and realism.
-He quitted his luxurious life and became a hermit.
-The palace where he born and from where his wisdom emanated is now called ‘Bodh Gaya’ in Northern India (Nepal).
+He quit his luxurious life and became a hermit.
+The palace where he was born and from where his wisdom emanated is now called ‘Bodh Gaya’ in Northern India (Nepal).
 At the age of 35, he was bestowed with the enlightenment.
 The tree under which he was enlightened is called ‘Bodha Tree’.

 Buddha’s birth, enlightenment and death, all these three events are said to be happened on the same calendar day.